akka/akka/akka-docs/src/main/paradox/stream/operators/Sink/asPublisher.md

 ## Example

-In the example I'm using a source and then creating a Publisher.
+In the example we are using a source and then creating a Publisher.
 After that, we see that when `fanout` is true multiple subscribers can subscribe to it, but when it is false only the first subscriber will be able to subscribe and others will be rejected.

 Scala